 Relationships with Tutelary Deities:

-Two deities, Freya and Óðinn, are referenced as being seiðr practitioners by Snorri Sturluson, and the inference is that seiðr was known first by Freya and the Vanir and taught at some point to Óðinn and the Æsir. Óðinn and seiðr are associated in other references, whereas the Snorri reference is the only direct association of Freya with seiðr.
+Two deities, Freya and Óðinn, are referenced as being seiðr practitioners by Snorri Sturluson, the medieval Icelandic author of the Prose Edda, our primary source of information on the Norse myths and cosmology.
+In this account seiðr was a practice known to Freya and the Vanir that was then taught to Óðinn and the Æsir. Óðinn and seiðr are associated in other references, whereas the Snorri reference is the only direct association of Freya with seiðr.
 Nevertheless, based on Snorri’s comment, Freya is considered by some modern practitioners as the primary tutelary deity of seiðr.
 Other deities are conceptually but not directly related to seiðr; these include the Nornir as mediators or embodiments of örlög and Hella as an embodiment of the knowledge of the ancestors.
 Theoretically, any deity can be invoked for a High Seat, as well as, more generally, the wise and well ancestral practitioners of seiðr.

 In the Hjarta Community framework, relationships with deities are ones of partnership and mutual respect.
-We work with “only the most compassionate” aspects of the deities which distinguishes their essence from the broader field of associations created by human interaction and projection.
-To us, the deities are vital energies of the present.
-We make a distinction between the essence of the deities and their portrayals in literature, mythology, cultural groups, and modern media.
+We work with “only the most compassionate” aspects of the deities to distinguish their essence from the broader field of associations created by human interaction and projection.
+It is a way of making a distinction between the essence of the deities and their portrayals in literature, mythology, cultural groups, and modern media.

 The Hjarta Community